eltociear/powerbi-docs.da-dk/powerbi-docs/developer/visuals/filter-api.md

 let values = [
     [
-        // the 1st column combination value (aka column tuple/vector value) that the filter will pass through {
+        // the first column combination value (or the column tuple/vector value) that the filter will pass through {
-            value: "Team1" // the value for `Team` column of `DataTable` table },
+            value: "Team1" // the value for the `Team` column of the `DataTable` table },
         {
-            value: 5 // the value for `Value` column of `DataTable` table }
+            value: 5 // the value for the `Value` column of the `DataTable` table }
     ],
     [
-        // the 2nd column combination value (aka column tuple/vector value) that the filter will pass through {
+        // the second column combination value (or the column tuple/vector value) that the filter will pass through {
             value: "Team2" // the value for `Team` column of `DataTable` table },